Realgamer26/Casino/README.md

  # How to Import the Project Source Code

-Once you have downloaded this repository and installed Godot 4.7.2, follow these steps to open the game editor:
+Once you have downloaded this repository and installed Godot, follow these steps to open the game editor:

 Step 1) Click the green "Code" button at the top of this GitHub page and select "Download ZIP".